Communities

 What do you mean by a geometric realization?

-ziggurism‭ wrote 12 months ago
+ziggurism‭ wrote about 1 year ago

 Yes, the 11- and 57- cells apparently do have those very high dimensional realizations.
 And apparently with the right definitions every abstract polytope has a realization?
 Ok, but I would expect the general realization of a general abstract polytope to be pretty divorced from their geometry.